3 Generations of One Family Gunned Down in Texas Church Massacre

 But John’s brother, Marc Daniel Holcombe, 36, didn’t.
 He was at the church with his 1-year-old daughter, who also died from her gunshot wounds.
 Joe Holcombe, Bryan’s elderly father, confirmed Marc Daniel and little Noah’s deaths to The Washington Post on Monday.

-That’s eight members of one family, not including the unborn baby Chrystal was carrying.
+That’s eight members of one family, not including the unborn baby Chrystal was carrying who died, the family said.

 Bryan was reportedly approaching the pulpit when Devin Patrick Kelley entered First Baptist with what officials said was a Ruger AR-556 and opened fire.
 A sheriff said early Monday that 12 to 15 those killed or wounded were children—the worst U.S. massacre of kids since the 2012 massacre at Sandy Hook Elementary in Newtown, Connecticut.